-While the State of California formally ended its COVID-19 State of Emergency on February 28, 2023, Aspire will continue to monitor COVID-19 public health data and related state guidance throughout the year, and make adjustments as appropriate.
+Aspire will continue to monitor COVID-19 public health data and related state guidance throughout the year, and make adjustments as appropriate.
 We encourage you to reach out to your child's school and visit www.aspirepublicschools.org for the most up-to-date information about COVID-19 safety protocols.

-Some safety measures implemented in response to COVID-19 will remain in place, consistent with the recommendations from the California Department of Public Health and the Centers for Disease Control.
-Those measures include:
+Some safety measures implemented in response to COVID-19 will remain in place.
+Those include: